-For every 400g of chopped cabbage (approx. five loose cups) add of salt
+For every 400g of chopped cabbage (approx. five loose cups) add half a Tbsp of salt

 In the example, I’ve used kelp salt.
 Disperse the salt through the cabbage and let it sit for about 10 minutes.
 By a process of magic (osmosis) the salt will draw water from the cabbage.